Lunatix01/fib-pay-mcp/README.md

 ## Installation (Claude.ai)
 1. Set the required environment variables.
-2. Download the JAR file.
+2. Download the JAR file, or build it on your system.
 3. Update `claude_desktop_config.json` in **Claude Desktop App**:
     - Navigate to **File → Settings → Developer → Edit Config**.
     - Modify the configuration: